eternum-dev/shorter-url-api/readme.md

 -See a list of their shortened links, even after refreshing the browser -Copy the shortened link to their clipboard in a single click -Receive an error message when the form is submitted if:
-The input field is empty
+    -The input field is empty
+    -The URl is not valid
--View the optimal layout for the interface depending on their device's screen size -See hover and focus states for all interactive elements on the page,,
+-View the optimal layout for the interface depending on their device's screen size -See hover and focus states for all interactive elements on the page,

 ### Screenshot